andrew-johnson-4/lambda-mountain/TUTORIAL/README.md

 A variable starts with a lower case letter usually.
 Anything that isn't a variable will become a Literal.
-Variable names can be turned into Literals by prefixed them with a single quote/tick mark: `'abc`.
+Variable names can be turned into Literals by prefixing them with a single quote/tick mark: `'abc`.

 ### Basic Term Syntax

-A term is either a Variable, a Literal, a Function Abstraction, or a Function Application, or Nil.
+A term is either a Variable, a Literal, a Function Abstraction, a Function Application, or Nil.

 Variables and Literals are individual tokens:
 ```